mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 QUESTIONS - INCLUDE A BUNCH TO START WITH THEN DRAW ON THEM?

+## Cultural, Interpersonal & Personal Planes Analysis

 ## Cultural Plane / Apprenticeship

-This has been in explored in more depth in the Chapter on Methods / Cultural Plane.
-To recap.
+The use of three planes to analyse the evolution of the learning and study design has been in explored in the Chapter on Methods.

+To recap each area.

  - Design patterns used in other contexts as a form of apprenticeship